leviFrosty/leviFrosty/README.md

 # 👋 Hi, I’m Levi Wilkerson
-- 📚 I’m interested and excited about all things code!
+- 📚 I’m interested and excited to learn about all things code!
 - 🔎 I’m currently learning all about ReactJS and backend services!

 ## 📫 How to reach me: